 Connecting with patients as a marketing concept trumps ‘advertising’ when it comes to truly reaching and helping patients

-DCs who is worried about marketing costs for their chiropractic practice along the lines of traditional marketing concept like to talk about one thing: ads.
+DCs who are worried about marketing costs for their chiropractic practice along the lines of traditional marketing concepts like to talk about one thing: ads.

 These lead to questions for them like:

 - “How many new patients does your ad need to bring in for you to break even on it?
 And to turn a profit?”